raspberrypilearning/getting-started-with-mu/en/step_7.md

 There is a `"` missing at the end of `"hello world`

-If you run this program you will receive an error:
+If you run this program you will receive an error message:

 ```
 File "c:\users\martin o'hanlon-lt\mu_code\hello.py", line 1